-The procurement process is an integral part of business.
+The procurement process is an integral part of any business.
 Understanding the difference between procure-to-pay vs source-to-pay is important to ensure that you execute the procurement function in your organization effectively.

 Let’s take a comprehensive look at both procure-to-pay and source-to-pay to understand the fundamentals of each and how they differ.

-The procurement process covers the set of activities and workflows organizations follow to source goods and services at competitive prices and terms.
+The procurement process covers the set of activities and workflows which organizations follow to source goods and services at competitive prices and terms.

 The process often involves multiple individuals and departments across an organization, including the end-users of the item being procured, storekeepers and warehouse managers, and finance and audit personnel.